pingforhelp/BCA/docs/go/s-1/oat.md

 Ans: CU short for Control Unit.
 Controls and Coordinates all Components.
 Fetches, decodes and executes instructions.
 Maintain the sequence of operations. `<insert>` something to make the answer longer maybe block diagram of the computer.

 # Q7 What are the applications of MAN?
 Short
-Ans: Use Cases: Interconnecting branch offices within cities, Campus networking spanning multiple buildings
+Ans: Interconnecting branch offices within cities, Campus networking spanning multiple buildings

 # Q8 Explain about various input and output devices.
 Can be both